Mango-information-systems/twitto_be/README.md

 2. Create and complete a `params.json` file in the root directory, using `params-sample.json` as a base:
   * `ports`: the ports express.js and socket.io should listen to.
   * `monitor`: definition of the tweets to monitor, one or more of the following:
+	 * `monitor.description`: user-friendly description of the tracked topics.
+	 * `monitor.isLowVolume` (boolean): whether or not the volume of tweets is expected to be important.
+If `false`, then the overlap prevention will be disabled during realtime mode, and only enabled when in pause.
 	  * `monitor.track`: set of keywords to monitor in the twitter streaming API.
 Phrases may be used - see Twitter's [`track` stream parameter documentation for details](https://developer.twitter.com/en/docs/tweets/filter-realtime/guides/basic-stream-parameters#track) (optional).
 	  * `monitor.list`: Id of a twitter list whose users' tweets should be monitored (optional)
 	  * `monitor.boundingBox`: geolocation coordinates box to monitor in the twitter streaming API (optional).